ddorn/cv/resume.typ

     *general-purpose artificial intelligence* systems.

-    He has extensive expertise in *software engineering* and experience in *teaching*, *leadership* and *communication* from his volunteering.\
+    He has extensive expertise in *software engineering* and experience in *teaching*, *leadership* and *communication* from his volunteering.
+    \
-     // and volunteer expertise in *management* and *event organisation* especially in the He finishes his master in Communication Systems in August 2024.
+    He finished his master in Communication Systems in August 2024.
   ] //#h(-0.5cm)
 ][
     // #image("images/photo.JPG")